We’ve all seen the news. Headline after headline…

 “Trump Administration Plans to Ban Flavored E-Cigarettes” says the New York Times.

 The truth is, yes, the illnesses are tied to vaping.
-But what the headlines are leaving out and are only including at the very bottom of their articles is that the lung illnesses are tied to vaping THC cartridges containing Vitamin E. acetate, which was thought to be a “revolutionary” thickening agent in the recreational cannabis industry (until the outbreak, of course).
+But what the headlines have been leaving out or are only including at the very bottom of their articles is that the lung illnesses are tied to THC vapes containing Vitamin E. acetate, which was thought to be a “revolutionary” thickening agent in the recreational cannabis industry (until the outbreak, of course).
 And, of course, the black market caught wind of the new “revolutionary” thickening agent, and now here we are.

 A Growing List of Flavored Vape Bans Across the U.S.